 The saying goes “If you bought it, a truck brought it”.
 Trucking is a crucial part for the United States, especially when 80 percent of all goods are transported in this fashion.
 With the growing economy, the purchase of products will continue to rise in turn, creating more jobs for the trucking industry.
-The Beauru of Labor Statistics shows a 21 percent growth in the trucking industry through 2020.
-This is great news for Chicago based RealWheels Corporation who has been designing and producing stainless steel wheel covers, stainless steel axel covers, grilles, billet aluminum door handles, billet pedals and other accessories for commercial trucks and specialty vehicles for over 35 years.
+The Bureau of Labor Statistics shows a 21 percent growth in the trucking industry through 2020.
+This is great news for Chicago based RealWheels Corporation which has been designing and producing stainless steel wheel covers, stainless steel axel covers, grilles, billet aluminum door handles, billet pedals and other accessories for commercial trucks and specialty vehicles for over 35 years.

 RealWheels Corporation is the only American manufacturer of these wheel accessories.
-While competitors have turned to China to cut cost, RealWheels has remained US based, relying on employee dedication, innovation, efficiency and quality to remain competitive.
+While competitors have turned to China to cut costs, RealWheels has remained US based, relying on employee dedication, innovation, efficiency and quality to remain competitive.

 RealWheels was using a previously owned Mazak CO2 laser machine, but they realized they needed a faster and more efficient solution.
 RealWheels started their search looking for a new CO2 machine but when they saw the fiber lasers, they knew that was what they truly needed.
 The benefits of fiber technology was what really stood out.
-The fiber laser offered a wide range of cutting capabilities, higher cutting speeds, all while using less consumables, making a fiber laser the perfect solution.
+The fiber laser offered a wide range of cutting capabilities and higher cutting speeds, all while using less consumables, making a fiber laser the perfect solution.
 RealWheels did extensive research and looked at a variety of different laser manufacturers but they had strict requirements that left suppliers behind.

 RealWheels was interested in having automated features to make setup quicker.
 “We were looking for automatic nozzle changing and automatic focus to give a quick transition when switching materials,” Cory Polka explained.
 While some manufacturers only offered 3kW, RealWheels needed 4kW power to have the capabilities to process thicker materials for their IDEA Division.
 Another requirement multiple manufacturers lacked was a ball transfer.
 Jan Polka clarified, “We work with a lot of stainless steel and without a ball transfer the material could easily become damaged.
 Our customers will notice even the slightest scratches”.
 The final requirement RealWheels had was an advanced laser cutting torch with more versatility for all material gauges.

-Due to the results of the OPTIPLEX NEXUS 3015 Fiber, “our business opportunities have grown leaps and bounds,” said Jan Polka.
+Due to the results of the OPTIPLEX NEXUS 3015 FIBER, “our business opportunities have grown leaps and bounds,” said Jan Polka.
 He explains, “We have been up and running with the new fiber laser since March and we have received lots of new work.
-Because of the OPTIPLEX NEXUS Fiber, our future is so much brighter”.
+Because of the OPTIPLEX NEXUS FIBER, our future is so much brighter”.